On Call Africa

 What is the pattern of work?

-- Volunteers usually join the team for 3 to 6 months.
+- Volunteers usually join the team for 2 to 6 months.
 They are based in Livingstone.
-At any one time the team comprises of 4 to 8 doctors, our Zambia Operations Manager and Project Manager
+At any one time the team comprises 3 to 10 doctors, supported by our programme team.

-- During clinics, accommodation is provided for the team members in the villages where the services are provided (typically within rural health centres where we camp in tents).
-When not out at clinics, accommodation is in a guesthouse in Livingstone
+- During community activity, accommodation is provided for the team members in the villages where the services are provided (typically within rural health centres where we camp in tents).
+When not out in the community, accommodation is provided in On Call Africa’s property in Livingstone.

 Must be fully licensed in volunteer’s home country